Division of Motor Vehicles Benefits

 Absentee Registration and Voting: Persons who are in the Armed Forces, their Spouses, Veterans in government hospitals, etc., who are otherwise qualified to vote may register and vote by mail in primaries and general elections, subject to the procedural details set forth in the law.

-North Carolina National Guard Soldiers and Airmen Assistance Fund: This fund provides emergency aid to our Guard Families in financial crisis.
-The Soldiers and Airmen Assistance Fund (SAAF) is a non-profit organization founded in 2004 with the purpose of supporting the needs of those serving our great State of North Carolina during peace and wartime.
+North Carolina National Guard Soldiers and Airmen Assistance Fund: This fund provides emergency aid to Guard Families in financial crisis.
+The Soldiers and Airmen Assistance Fund (SAAF) is a non-profit organization founded in 2004 with the purpose of supporting the needs of those serving the great State of North Carolina during peace and wartime.
 It provides grants for basic needs, emergencies and other services.
-It also provides financial assistance and support to several programs listed below assisting Guard Families.
-Since 2004, the SAAF has provided $1.4 million dollars of financial assistance to more than 1,350 Army and Air Guard Families
+Since 2004, the SAAF has provided $1.7 million in financial assistance to Army and Air Guard Families.

 North Carolina State Veterans Nursing Homes: The State of North Carolina is proud to offer four full-service, skilled nursing facilities for Veterans.
-They are located adjacent to the VA Medical Center at a 150 bed facility in Fayetteville, on the W.G.
-Hefner Medical Center campus in a 99 bed facility in Salisbury, a 100 bed facility in Kinston, and a 100 bed facility at Black Mountain.
+They are located adjacent to the VA Medical Center at a 150 bed facility in Fayetteville , on the W.G.
+Hefner Medical Center campus in a 99 bed facility in Salisbury , a 100 bed facility in Kinston , and a 100 bed facility at Black Mountain .
 Our Primary mission is to provide high quality nursing care to Veterans, which will improve their quality of life.
 At the North Carolina State Veterans Nursing Homes, we know how to meet the special needs of Veterans.
-Dedicated to excellence, our highly skilled professional staff provides exceptional care and activities to enrich individuals.
+Dedicated to excellence, their highly skilled professional staff provides exceptional care and activities to enrich individuals.

 Each facility provides: